Skip to main content

 What Is the Physical Toll of Watching a PGA Tournament?

-Walking 18 holes at Aronimink, especially the rolling terrain, is a real physical effort.
+Walking 18 holes at Aronimink, particularly the rolling terrain, is a real physical effort.
 Add May heat, pollen, and limited shade and minor problems can become serious.

 Common health issues for golf spectators